rancher/dashboard/stories/README.md

 # Storybook

-By default the Storybook dependencies are not included in the main package file.
+By default the Storybook dependencies are not included in the main package file (it adds a lot of weight to the install process).

 If you run any of the targets: